Skip to main content

 You benefit from 24/7 supervision and a structured routine designed to address both the physical and psychological aspects of methadone addiction.
 The residential program provides a safe and supportive atmosphere, allowing you to focus solely on your recovery while developing essential coping skills and building a foundation for long-term sobriety.

-Yes, TennCare, Tennessee’s Medicaid program, typically covers methadone addiction rehab’s essential treatments.
-TennCare aims to support you by providing access to comprehensive addiction treatment services, such as medical detox, therapy, and counseling, which are crucial for addressing methadone addiction.
+Yes, TennCare, Tennessee’s Medicaid program, typically covers methadone rehab’s essential treatments.
+TennCare aims to support you by providing access to comprehensive addiction treatment services, such as medical detox, therapy, and other crucial services for addressing methadone addiction.

 You should check your specific TennCare plan details to understand the full extent of your coverage for methadone rehabilitation.
-It’s advisable to contact TennCare directly to confirm what services are covered, any associated copays, and how to access the treatment facilities that accept TennCare.
-You can also contact Freeman Recovery Center for assistance.
+It’s advisable to contact Freeman Recovery Center to confirm what services are covered, any associated copays, and how to access our quality care.

-Does Private Health Insurance Cover Methadone Addiction Treatment in Tennessee?
+Health Insurance Providers That Cover Methadone Rehab in Tennessee

-How Much Does Methadone Addiction Treatment Cost Without Private Health Insurance Coverage in Tennessee?
+How Much Does Methadone Addiction Treatment Cost With and Without Health Insurance Coverage?

-How Much Does Methadone Addiction Treatment Cost With Health Insurance Coverage in Middle Tennessee?
+How Much Does Methadone Addiction Treatment Cost With and Without Health Insurance Coverage?

 How to Get Admitted to a Methadone Addiction Rehab Program at Freeman Recovery Center